IBMDeveloperBNL/quicklab-santa-holiday/README.md

-# :christmas_tree: :christmas_tree: :christmas_tree: Build your Santa Holiday Assistant in a snap :christmas_tree: :christmas_tree: :christmas_tree:
+# :christmas_tree: :christmas_tree: Build your Santa Holiday Assistant in a snap :christmas_tree: :christmas_tree:
 We will be creating an assistant to take your orders at the Christmas drinks...

 ## Creating an IBM Cloud Account
 1. Go to this link and create an account: https://ibm.biz/BdzkM9.
-2. Or, go to https://cloud.ibm.com/ and login if you have an account already.
+2. If you already have an account, go to the same link https://ibm.biz/BdzkM9 and click the **Log in** link, on the top right of the page, to continue.

 ## Provisioning a Watson Assistant instance
 1. Once logged in, click on `Catalog` in the upper right corner of the screen.